reymon359/how-to-live/advices/Try new things/index.md

 ---
 # Try new things

-Don't be afraid to try new things such as food, sports, activities, routines, whatever comes to your mind.
+Be open-minded.
+Don't be afraid to try new things such as food, activities, routines, music, whatever comes to your mind.

 You may discover new things you like or discard them for future occasions.

-Have an open mind when doing something new.
+Keep an open mind when doing something new.

-Don't over plan and let things flow.
-Be open to new experiences you were not supposed to have.
+Try to not over plan and let things flow.
+Be open to try new experiences you were not supposed to have.

-The more things you try, the more you go outside your comfort zone and learn and grow.
+The more things you try, the more you go outside your comfort zone and, therefore, learn and grow.

 ## Quotes